THE INDIGENOUS PEOPLE ARE CHAMORU

 YOU WILL HAVE SHARK’S COVE TO YOURSELF

-HIRE A CAR, BUS, OR TAXI TO GET AROUND
+RENT A CAR/BUS/RIDE TO GET AROUND

 Guam’s public transportation system is not great, so budget time and money to hire a car, bus or taxi.
 Guam may look small on a map, but you can’t get very far on foot due to heat, distance and lack of signage or sidewalks outside of Tumon.